WebDevBernard/AWS-Lambda-Project/README.md

 ## Disclaimer

-- This data is an estimate of character count.
+- This data is an estimate of weekly Mythic+ runs based on character count.
 It uses data from Raider.io API in lieu of an official count from Blizzard.
 What it does is it looks at the **total number of characters** that have completed a Mythic+ dungeon.
 This [r/wow](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3) post inspired me to make this app.

 ## Learn more